Skip to content

 In this case, the hyperbole emphasizes the person’s advanced age, comparing it to something timeless and ancient to convey a sense of exaggeration.

-• The suitcase weighed felt like a ton of bricks.
+• This suitcase is as heavy as a ton of bricks.

-This hyperbolic expression communicates the speaker’s struggle with a heavy suitcase by amplifying the weight to an unrealistic extent, adding humour and emphasis.
+This communicates the speaker’s struggle with a heavy suitcase by amplifying the weight to an unrealistic extent, adding humour and emphasis.

 • I’ve told you a million times to clean your room!